contractautomataproject/ContractAutomataLib/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/davidebasile/ContractAutomataLib)
 <!--[![GitHub issues](https://img.shields.io/github/issues/davidebasile/ContractAutomataLib)](https://github.com/davidebasile/ContractAutomataLib/issues)-->

-<h1>Contract Automata Tool (Lib) </h1>
+<h1>Contract Automata Lib </h1>

-The Contract Automata Tool is an ongoing basic research activity about implementing and experimenting with new developments in the theoretical framework of Contract Automata (CA).
+The Contract Automata Toolkit is an ongoing basic research activity about implementing and experimenting with new developments in the theoretical framework of Contract Automata (CA).
+This repository contains the Contract Automata Library, which is the main repository of the Contract Automata Toolkit.
 Contract automata are a formalism developed in the research area of foundations for services and distributed computing.
 They are used for specifying services' interface, called behavioral contracts,